This award is closed

 - Presentation of grant recipients’ research findings at an ASRM Congress within two years of receiving the award.

 - Acknowledgement of RPLA and ASRM support in any publications, abstracts, manuscripts and/or presentations at scientific conferences or meetings resulting from the funded research.

-Research progress reports must be submitted to RPLA every 6 months; this should include an activity summary and review of current findings/results.
-Financial progress reports (budget summary) must be submitted to RPLA annually.
-A final research report is due within 90 days of the end date of the project period.
+Research progress and financial reports must be submitted to ASRM and RPLA annually; this should include an activity summary and review of current findings/results.
+A final research report is due within 60 days of the end date of the project period.
 The reporting requirements for the final report are the following: Lay Summary, Activity Summary, Impact, Budget Summary, Publications, Presentations, Data Sharing Plan, and Other Study Generated Findings.

 Publication, Publicity, and Co-Branding